Nashville regional Salvation Army financial assistance.

 A number of services may be provided, including personal care items, food, clothing, household items and limited amounts of short-term financial help with expenses such as utilities and housing.
 All cash used for expenses such as rent or energy bills is very limited.
 The emergency assistance program also provides referrals and information for other needed social services across Davidson County Tennessee.

 Most of the aid is offered for low-income families, the working poor, and the homeless who are living in Nashville, Davidson and surrounding counties.
 Some disaster programs may be provided, as well as financial help for those facing crisis situations.
 Bi-weekly, the Salvation Army also provides free food and groceries on Friday evenings using the Soup Wagon as well as the feeding ministry on Tuesday mornings during the Breakfast Brigade.
 Many individuals are referred to the Salvation Army by the United Way as well.
+There are many other options available for groceries or meals as well, and find free food pantries in Davidson County.

 The Back to School Program is available in the region, and is formally known as the Salvation Army Apple Tree Program.
 Children from lower income families across Middle Tennessee may be able to obtain what they need for school.
 Uniforms, school supplies, books, pens, and anything else they may need are available in preparation for the upcoming school year.